 How Much Does a Home Warranty Cost in Ohio?

 • Select the right service call fee: Some home warranty companies let you select a higher or lower service fee to adjust your monthly premium.
-Your monthly premium will decrease with a greater service call fee, whereas a lower service call fee means you will spend less on technician visits.
+A higher service call fee decreases your monthly premium, whereas a lower service call fee means you will spend less on technician visits.
 Be aware that your monthly premium increases with a lower service fee.

 • Reconsider buying add-ons: Add-ons can dramatically increase your monthly premium.
-Buy add-ons only if they provide you with the greatest value.
-However, some home warranty companies include free coverage for roof leaks, which might reduce your monthly cost.
+Buy add-ons only if they provide you with greater value.
+Some home warranty companies include free rook-leak coverage, which might reduce your monthly cost.

 Liberty Home Guard